StIvesTabletop/stivestabletop.github.io/_posts/2021-11-03-eighteenth-session.md

 ![Neuroshima Hex](/images/posts/2021_11_03/NeuroshimaHex01.jpg "Neuroshima Hex"){:class="img_post"}

 [Neuroshima Hex!][NH] had been pitched on [Discord][Contact] earlier in the week and a 3-player game got underway.
-This is a strategy grid based war game where up to 4 players control a post-apocalytic army trying to destroy all the enemy headquarters.
+This is a strategy grid based war game where up to 4 players control a post-apocalyptic army trying to destroy all the enemy headquarters.

 ![Terraforming Mars](/images/posts/2021_11_03/TerraformingMars01.jpg "Terraforming Mars"){:class="img_post"}